Kandhy-0X9/RockPaperScissors/readme.md

 rock (1) beats scissors (3)
 scissors (3) beats paper (2)

-# things to add #
+# How to play
-Make code easier to understand make game accessible - easiers to understand and play maybe add other games
+1. run the game
+2. choose a number between 1 and 3
+3. enjoy the game